-Each part of the exercise flows into the other, seamlessly with the breath.
-Imaging that the vertebrae are embedding into a memory foam mattress one at a time as you return to the start position.
-Take your time, concentration and precision is key.
+Each part of the exercise flows into the other seamlessly with the breath.
+Imagine that the vertebrae are embedded into a memory foam mattress one at a time as you return to the start position.
+Take your time; concentration and precision are key.

 Repeat for a maximum of 10 breaths (100 pumps, hence the name The One Hundred!)

-Your focus will be on the breath, with concentration remaining on a strong static position and management of repetitions.
+Your focus will be on the breath, concentrating on a strong static position and managing repetitions.

+Perform five circles in one direction and then five in the other before changing legs.
 If control is compromised, reduce the range of movement of the circle.
-Lengthen through the working leg imagining a beam of light glowing out of the toes.
+Lengthen through the working leg, imagining a beam of light glowing out of the toes.

-Only rotate as far as mobility will allow, keep the movement continuous with the breath.
+Repeat 5 on each side.
+Only rotate as far as mobility will allow; keep the movement continues with the breath.

-Lie in a prone position with the arms bent at 90 degree angles either side of the head.
+Lie in a prone position with the arms bent at 90-degree angles on either side of the head.
 Engage your core and lengthen through the neck.
 You can rest your forehead on a block or towel if required.

 Repeat 6-8 repetitions

 Concentrate on length rather than height.
-If you would like to move into a strength exercise for further variety, then you can hover the arms from the floor.
+You can hover the arms from the floor if you want to move into a strength exercise for further variety.
 Try turning the toes in slightly to switch off the muscles in the lower body.
 Now transition to perform chest opener on the other side.

 Christian Nordqvist (2013) ‘Yoga Improves Brain Function More Than Aerobic Exercises’ Medical News Today [online] available at: https://www.medicalnewstoday.com/articles/261667